prysmaticlabs/documentation/website/docs/execution-node/fee-recipient.md

     <th>Description</th>
   </tr>
   <tr>
-    <td>`suggested-fee-recipient`</td>
+    <td><code>suggested-fee-recipient</code></td>
     <td>
-    Sets a default ETH address for all validator public keys. <br /> **Example**: `--suggested-fee-recipient=0x046Fb65722E6b0000012BFEBf6177F1D2e9758D9` <br />
+    Sets a default ETH address for all validator public keys. <br />
+    <strong>Example</strong>: <code>--suggested-fee-recipient=0x046Fb65722E6b0000012BFEBf6177F1D2e9758D9</code> <br />
-    **Note**: When a fee recipient address is configured on both the validator client instance and beacon node, the validator client instance configuration will be prioritized, and the beacon node configuration will function as a fallback configuration.
+    <strong>Note</strong>: When a fee recipient address is configured on both the validator client instance and beacon node, the validator client instance configuration will be prioritized, and the beacon node configuration will function as a fallback configuration.
     </td>
   </tr>
 </table>